sesaquecruz/go-openai-chatgpt/README.md

 \___/_//_/\_,_/\__/\___/_/    /_/ /____/

- > In one phrase, What is the universe?
+ > In one phrase, what is the universe?

 All of existence.